Isa BlumiAssociate professor, docent

 • “Structured Agencies of the Paramilitaries in the Turkish-Kurdish Conflict,” Department of Cross-Cultural and Regional Studies, (Copenhagen University) Co-Supervisor, (defended June 2021).

 • “Navigating Access, Aspiring Privilege.
-A Critical Anthropology of Maghreb-Muslim Mobilities in between the EU and UAE,” Department of Social Anthropology (Universities of Leuven and Amsterdam), secondary supervisor, directed by Nadia Fadil and Annelies Moors, defended June 2021.
-Awarded post-doc fellowship NTU-Singapore, starts in September 2021.
+A Critical Anthropology of Maghreb-Muslim Mobilities in between the EU and UAE,” Department of Social Anthropology (Universities of Leuven and Amsterdam), secondary supervisor, directed by Annelies Moors, defended June 2021.
+Awarded post-doc fellowship NTU-Singapore, Visiting Faculty Georgetown University-Doha and Post-Doc fellow University of Ghent.

 • “Social Movements in Kosova (1968-1997),” Department of History (University of Ghent, Belgium) secondary supervisor, defended 2019.
 Employed by University of Prishtina (Kosovo), Department of Anthropology.